sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1200 - column.md

 The following example shows that:

-- By default, the entire column is returned as a joined string.
+- By default, Sensible returns the entire column as a joined string.
 - Specifying a tiebreaker returns single element in the column.

 **Config**